Reflect Jesus

 Toucan Can Update

-Bring your cans to the church anytime to be counted for next year’s VBS (to be held about the 3rd week of June 2026)!
+Bring your cans to the church anytime to be counted for this year’s VBS